 While you might love your dog, the companies that carry the insurance for your house, apartment, or condominium might not.
 In fact, your dog's breed might determine whether or not an insurance company is even willing to provide coverage for your home.

 The use of such lists is not acceptable everywhere.
-In America the states of Michigan and Pennsylvania have restricted the use of dog breed profiling by insurance companies.
-Ten other states have pending legislation that would similarly prohibit companies to deny insurance to someone based only on the breed of dog owned by their household.
+In the U.S., the states of Michigan and Pennsylvania have restricted the use of dog-breed profiling by insurance companies.
+Ten other states have pending legislation that would similarly prohibit companies to deny insurance to someone based only on the breed of dog in their household.
 These laws propose that insurance companies should only be allowed to deny or revoke a policy or to increase the premium, based on the risk associated with a specifically named dog.
 That means that the individual dog must have a known history of being aggressive or must have been officially designated as dangerous.

 The insurance companies counter by saying that such laws will not work.
-They argue that by the time the dog has bitten someone, and has therefore been deemed dangerous, there has already been a claim filed.
-That means that it's already too late for the insurance company since they will have to cover the claim under the pre-existing unrestricted policy.
+They argue that by the time the dog has bitten someone and has therefore been deemed dangerous, there has already been a claim filed.
+That means that it's already too late for the insurance company because they will have to cover the claim under the pre-existing unrestricted policy.
 The companies argue that the only way to reduce their financial risk is to ban certain dog breeds from coverage.
-Nonetheless there are some insurers that do not use a banned dog list, and some other companies that will allow a household to be insured simply by excluding coverage for liabilities due to damage caused by a dog.
+Nonetheless, there are some insurers that do not use a banned dog list and other companies that will allow a household to be insured simply by excluding coverage for liabilities due to damage caused by a dog.